 Eliminating extra tasks by implementing a clinical communication platform that directs different types of alerts to the staff members most suited to handling them is a great way to reduce the burden on overworked nurses.
 Send the low battery alert to a technician and have a member of the cafeteria staff bring up that lost meal.
 It will make a difference.

 Nurses always have long lists of things to do.
-There are always patients that need care, data to enter, and colleagues requesting information for collaboration.
-While most of these tasks cannot be eliminated, they can be prioritized.
+There are always patients that need care, data to enter, like a nursing report sheet, or a colleague requesting information for collaboration.
+And while most of these tasks cannot be eliminated, they can be prioritized.

 The ability to differentiate between urgent issues that need immediate attention and those that can be put off until a nurse is finished attending to another patient can be very helpful.
 Clinical communication platforms make it easier to differentiate alerts based on urgency and prioritize needs.